Raxabi/dotfiles/qtile/readme.md

-# A basic Qtile **config edited by Raxabi**
+# Qtile configuracion by Raxabi

-## Based on https://github.com/antoniosarosi/dotfiles/tree/master/.config/qtile by Antonio Sarosi
+## Inspired on https://github.com/antoniosarosi/dotfiles/tree/master/.config/qtile by Antonio Sarosi

-**Warning**: The config may be affected by the screen resolution
+**This configuration may be affected by the screen resolution, works nice with 1920x1080**

-## If u want to use this condfiguration, just clone this repo and try in your PC!